Uddhav rejects AIMIM alliance offer, says it's part of BJP's game plan to defame Shiv Sena's Hindutva agenda | Politics

 - India

-Raut, a Rajya Sabha MP, said the Sena will launch 'Shiv Sampark Mohim', a mass outreach programme, on March 22 in 19 districts across Vidarbha and Marathwada regions in Maharashtra on Thackeray's orders to dispel the confusion the BJP was trying to create about Sena on various issues.

-“Uddhav ji said Shiv Sena will never join forces with the AIMIM.
-The Shiv Sena president also said that his party had never been associated with and will never be associated with those who bow before the grave of Aurangzeb,” Raut said.
-The chief minister has asked Shiv Sena leaders to ''destroy'' those who are doubting Hindutva propagated by the party, he said.
+Thackeray said that the Shiv Sena snapped ties with the BJP, but not with Hindutva.
+He accused the BJP of using Hindutva only for political gains.

+“…We play politics for Hindutva.
+They are using Hindutva only for politics.
+This is the main difference between them and us,” he added.

-Senior BJP leader Devendra Fadnavis on Saturday termed Shiv Sena ''Janab Sena'' while responding to AIMIM's alliance offer to the Thackeray-led party.
+On Saturday, senior BJP leader Devendra Fadnavis had termed Shiv Sena ''Janab Sena'' while responding to AIMIM's alliance offer to the Thackeray-led party.

-Responding to the jibe, Thackeray said the Sena always believed that Hindutva was above politics.
-“What Janab Sena?
-The Shiv Sena is a staunch Hindutvavadi organisation.
-It was and will remain Hindutvavadi.
-The Shiv Sena's Hindutva is not adulterated,” he said.

-Raut recalled that the BJP had formed a government with the “pro-Pakistan and separatist” PDP in Jammu-Kashmir (in 2015).
+Responding to that jibe, Thackeray recalled that the BJP had formed a government with “pro-Pakistan” PDP in Jammu-Kashmir in 2015.

-He sarcastically said that it was a “revolutionary alliance” (between PDP-BJP) that gave a new “direction” to the country.
-“Now, we will tell the people which is the real Janab Sena,” Raut said quoting Thackeray.
-In the meeting, Thackeray recalled that RSS chief Mohan Bhagwat had stated that those who take positions against Muslims “are not true Hindutvavadis and cannot be called Hindus, Raut added.
-Thackeray also accused Maharashtra Governor Bhagat Singh Koshyari of “murdering democracy” by delaying the approval to 12 names sent by the MVA to him to be appointed as MLCs from the Governor's quota.
-AIMIM MP Jaleel had said that AIMIM was always blamed for BJP's victory in polls and dubbed the 'B' team of that party. ''To prove this allegation wrong, I proposed to Rajesh Tope (Maharashtra health minister and NCP leader) that we are ready for an alliance,'' he had told a Marathi news channel.

-Arguing for the alliance, he also said, ''There is no power left in them (Shiv Sena) to defeat the BJP single-handed.
-That's why they need the support of Congress and NCP.
-I propose that let's add another wheel to the (three-wheeled) autorickshaw and make it a comfortable car.
-We have expelled the corporator who had opposed the singing of 'Vande Mataram' (in the Aurangabad municipal corporation) and he has joined the NCP now''.
+“The Sena cannot be as brazen as the BJP which had formed a government with the PDP…We will never go with the AIMIM even if we are going to obtain power by doing so,” he added.

+Slamming BJP, he said, “Who had bowed before Jinnah's tomb in Pakistan?
+Looking at this black history of the Bhartiya Janata Party, still, we are calling them Bhartiya Janta Party and not Pakistan Janata Party.
+If we do something in connection with Muslims then it is your love for the country.
+But if we do something, then it is labelled 'deshdroh' (treason)”.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)